carlinmack/NamespaceDatabase/README.md

 This is challenging as Wikipedia serves its dumps in ~200MB archives which extract to ~40GB XML files.
-For this reason, the aim is for the scripts to parallelise and to remove as much unnecessary information as possible before importing to the database.
+For this reason, the aim is for the scripts to parallelise and to only import necessary information to the database.

 Another aim of this project is to create documentation to promote research into Wikipedia which can be performed in a variety of areas:
 |                |                                                                                                                                                                                                                                                                                                                                       |